istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

 ## Troubleshooting

-The following are some basic troubleshooting steps for common mesh expansion issues.
+The following are some basic troubleshooting steps for common VM-related issues.

-*    When making requests from a VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
+-    When making requests from a VM to the cluster, ensure you don't run the requests as `root` or `istio-proxy` user.
 By default, Istio excludes both users from interception.

-*    Verify the machine can reach the IP of the all workloads running in the cluster.
+-    Verify the machine can reach the IP of the all workloads running in the cluster.
 For example:

     {{< text bash >}}
     $ kubectl get endpoints productpage -o jsonpath='{.subsets[0].addresses[0].ip}'